choderalab/yank/docs/examples/p-xylene-explicit.rst

 Then comes the solvent with ``solvent``.
 Note this points at the arbitrary named "pme" from before.

 Lastly, we need to define where to get parameters for the atoms with the ``leap`` and subsequent ``parameters`` directives.
-Even if you specify all the atom parameters for every molecule in ``molecules``, you will still need to sepcify this pair of options to parametrize the explicit water.
+Even if you specify all the atom parameters for every molecule in ``molecules``, you will still need to specify this pair of options to parametrize the explicit water.
 Note that multiple files can be specified as a comma separated list so long as they are enclosed by brackets, ``[  ]``.

 Protocols Heading
 ^^^^^^^^^^^^^^^^^
-The ``protocols`` heading and its options will be the most foregin to those not familiar with alchemical simulations.
+The ``protocols`` heading and its options will be the most foreign to those not familiar with alchemical simulations.
 Free energy calculations are computationally difficult to compute because in a physical since, the ligand needs to drift in and out of the binding pocket.
-This action happens on the order of milliseconds to seconds, which are simulation times that are very difficult to achive with direct simulation.
+This action happens on the order of milliseconds to seconds, which are simulation times that are very difficult to achieve with direct simulation.
 Instead, we use a computationally efficient thermodynamic cycle along efficient thermodynamic paths to mimic the end states (bound ligand in solvent box -> ligand in solvent
 + receptor in solvent).
 For more reading, please see the alchemistry.org page on `the thermodynamic cycle <http://www.alchemistry.org/wiki/Thermodynamic_Cycle>`_ and on `choosing intermediate states <http://www.alchemistry.org/wiki/Constructing_a_Pathway_of_Intermediate_States>`_